CaitlynByrne/DnD/PRD.md

 - Environmental conditions and atmosphere notes
 - Population and demographic data
 - Economic and political information
-- Integration with battle map systems
+- Integration with battle map systems / Virtual Table Tops (VTTs)

 **User Stories:**
 - As a GM, I want to quickly generate a tavern with appropriate NPCs when players go off-script